How Clear Must A Contract Be When Providing Only The Minimum In Termination Provisions?

 After looking at a number of factors, including the employee’s age, education, length of employment, as well as her ability to find new employment, the court determined the appropriate period of notice should be three months.

-At Arbesman Hamilton LLP we represent both employees and employers in employment law matters.
+At NULaw we represent both employees and employers in employment law matters.
 We can assist in the writing of clear and unambiguous employment contracts that clearly explain the rights and responsibilities of all parties.
 We can also help employee’s understand what rights they have under a contract.
 Contact us online or call us at 416-481-5604 to schedule a consultation today.